 Otisfield is a very small town located in the state of Maine.
 With a population of 1,892 people and just one neighborhood, Otisfield is the 222nd largest community in Maine.

-Unlike some towns, Otisfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Otisfield are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Otisfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Otisfield is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Otisfield who work in office and administrative support (13.98%), management occupations (11.29%), and teaching (9.25%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Otisfield is worth considering.

-Being a small town, Otisfield does not have a public transit system used by locals to get to and from work.
+Otisfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Otisfield citizens is substantially higher than the typical US community, as 29.46% of adults in Otisfield have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Otisfield citizens is substantially higher than the typical US community, as 29.46% of adults in Otisfield have at least a bachelor's degree.

 The per capita income in Otisfield in 2022 was $40,858, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $163,432 for a family of four.
 However, Otisfield contains both very wealthy and poor people as well.